Dual Performance Chips

 There are two details about this installation;

 (1) In some cars, switching on the fly will have no effect.
-In these cars, for changes to take place, the car must be turned off, the switch flipped, and then the car turned on.
-Then changes are available.
+In these cars, for changes to take place, the car must be turned off, the switch flipped, and then the car turned on again.
+Now changes are available.

-This is because in those cars, as soon as turned on, the ROM chip is read and then transferred to a faster RAM memory.
-That is called shadowing or masking.
+This is because in those cars, as soon as turned on, the ROM chip is read and transferred to RAM memory, which is faster.
+That is called ROM shadowing or ROM masking.
 When the car is turned off and then on, it is forced to re-read the ROM and with the switch already flipped, it will read the newly selected program and transfer it to RAM.

 (2) In most cases, the cables for the switch must not be longer than 12 inches.
-That is why we recommend to install it in the ecu body instead of the car dash.
-This is done to prevent any electrical noise to be picked up by the switch wires, just like an antenna would do.
-Electrical noise either might cause that the switching of programs become unstable and turn on the check engine light or might also cause the ecu to act erratically or make it to lock up.
+That is why we recommend installing it in the ECM body instead of the car dash and in any way of installation, shielded cable is recommended and the shielding connected to ground.
+Electrical noise can cause that the switching of programs become unstable and turn on the check engine light or might also cause the ECU to act erratically or to lock up.

 Summary

-The method described above, is a precise one and have been tested with no problems.
-It is offered as an economical option for who which to implement a system like this, but, if you don’t have, or have insufficient experience or knowledge in electronics to do this, we recommend that you either do not try it or bring it to a trained person that can do it for you.
-A trained person might charge a small fee, but damaging the ecu will be really expensive.
+The method described above is a precise one and has been tested with no problems.
+It is offered as an economical option for implementing a simple system like this, but, if you don’t have experience or knowledge on electronics or do not feel comfortable in doing this, we recommend that you bring it to a trained person that can do it for you.
+A trained person might charge a small fee, but damaging the ECM while trying on our own can be really expensive.

 Where can i buy a chip with two programs for switching? thanx